The Chronicles of Narnia: The Lion, the Witch and the Wardrobe: Accolades

-Home media release
+Home media

 The DVD for The Chronicles of Narnia: The Lion, the Witch and the Wardrobe was released on 4 April 2006.
 It is available in a standard one-disc set (with separate full-screen and widescreen editions), and a deluxe widescreen two-disc boxed set with additional artwork and other materials from Disney and Walden Media.
 The DVD sold four million copies on its first day of release and overtook Harry Potter and the Goblet of Fire to become the top-selling DVD in North America for 2006.
 As of December 2008 it has grossed $353.5 million in DVD sales, equivalent to 12,458,637 units sold.

 Disney later issued a four-disc extended cut of the film on DVD.
 It was released on 12 December 2006, and was available commercially until 31 January 2007, after which Disney put the DVD on moratorium.
 The extended cut of the film runs approximately 150 minutes.
 The set includes all of the features previously released on the two-disc special edition.
 The two additional discs include a segment called "The Dreamer of Narnia", a previously unreleased feature-length film about C. S. Lewis, and additional production featurettes.
 Most of the extended footage, besides the extended battle sequence, is longer establishing shots of Narnia and footage of the Pevensies walking in Narnia.

 The high-definition Blu-ray Disc version was released on 13 May 2008, in the United States, and on 16 June 2008, in the United Kingdom.